 The digital workflow to restore a full mouth fixed implant rehabilitation consists of 5 different steps: digital data collection, digital planning, template-guided surgery, restoration design and manufacture with CAD/CAM technology.
-Today’s case comes from Luis Estuardo Pacheco, an experienced dentist in Guatemala, who has established his own dental studio to help patients rebuild their smile.
+Today’s case comes from Luis Estuardo Pacheco, an experienced dentist in Guatemala, who has established his own dental studio to help patients rebuild their smile and share a case of full oral rehabilitation with implants and veneers.

 Fig 2,3: The intraoral scan data of lower jaw and upper jaw, the metal teeth can be captured clearly.